AleksandrRogov/DynamicsWebApi/README.md

 //add a callback as a parameter for your function function acquireToken(dynamicsWebApiCallback){
-    //call a necessary function in adal-node object to get a token adalContext.acquireTokenWithUsernamePassword(resource, username, password, clientId, function tokenCallback(error, token) {
+    //a callback for adal-node
+    function adalCallback(error, token) {
         if (!err){
-            //call a callback only when a token has been retrieved dynamicsWebApiCallback(token);
+            //call DynamicsWebApi callback only when a token has been retrieved dynamicsWebApiCallback(token);
         }
         else{
             console.log('Token has not been retrieved.
 Error: ' + error.stack);
         }
-    });
+    }

+    //call a necessary function in adal-node object to get a token adalContext.acquireTokenWithUsernamePassword(resource, username, password, clientId, adalCallback);
 }

 //create DynamicsWebApi object